paumateo/paumateo/README.md

 > - 📡 I'm always interested in learning new things
 > - 🌿 I love hiking and diving
 > - 🎻 I've been playing the violin since 2010
+> - 🎶 I'm part of the Coral Jove choir at the Sant Cugat Conservatory